mobin-moradi/mobin-moradi.github.io/about.md

 July 2020

-*I attended lectures on particle physics, particle accelerators, particle detectors, statistical methods, ROOT, and Hypatia.
+*I attended several lectures on particle physics, particle accelerators, particle detectors, statistical methods, ROOT, and Hypatia.
 Then we were assigned to our supervisors to work on selected projects.
 In an ultra-peripheral heavy-ion collision, two ions could interact by exchanging photons.
 This process could be accompanied by neutron emissions and particle production.
 We used 2020 ATLAS data to calculate the cross-section of mutual excitation for light-by-light scattering with neutron emissions.
 Our results were presented at the International Conference of High Energy Physics.*

 *You can see the final presentation [here](https://drive.google.com/file/d/1zu3k6mvgGwoZEw99uvXuk2yqzAgP8eSu/view?usp=sharing)*.